An experienced litigator, Candace Jackson-Akiwumi focuses her practice on complex civil litigation, white collar criminal defense, and investigations.

 Virginia (Associate Status)

 Not admitted in the District of Columbia.
 Admitted in Illinois and Virginia (Associate Status) only.
-Application pending for admission to the DC Bar.
-Practicing under direct supervision of firm principals who are members of the District of Columbia.
+Application pending for admission to the District of Columbia Bar.
+Practicing under direct supervision of firm principals who are members of the District of Columbia Bar.

 U.S. Court of Appeals, Seventh Circuit